 Select regions whose content you would like to see

-Given the speed with which stolen assets can be transferred through the global banking system, time is of the essence if you are to successfully recover money stolen by a rogue employee through fraud.
+Given the speed with which stolen assets can be transferred through the global banking system, and the increase in cyber fraud and invoice hacking incidents, time is of the essence if you are to successfully recover money stolen by a rogue employee through...

 This guide was last updated in April 2013.